 One of the best ways to grow your business is to sell products in foreign markets.
 Shipping your products around the world will enable you to reach new customers and could increase your revenue substantially.

 By 2022, cross-border shopping is expected to make up 20% of total ecommerce sales.
-If you want to get a slice of those profits.
-Read on to learn how to export your products to other countries.
+More people are shopping online than ever before, so if you want to get a slice of those profits you can.
+It can help to have a good understanding of what is going on in the eCommerce world.
+With this in mind, the resource CellPhoneDeal has some interesting mobile eCommerce statistics to look through.
+Then, you can read on to learn how to export your products to other countries!

 Use an Online Marketplace